BlackINT3/none/README.md

 ### How to use ?
 Use nuget package
-* Install by disk: Open console (View - Other Windows - Package Manager Conosle), Install-Package C:\vs2015-unone.1.0.0.nupkg
+* Install by disk: Open console (eg: View - Other Windows - Package Manager Conosle), Install-Package C:\vs2015-unone.1.0.0.nupkg
 * Install by server: Set Nuget sources url (Tools - Options - Nuget Package Manager - Package Sources)
-* Uninstall: Uninstall-Package vs2015-unone
+* Uninstall: eg: Uninstall-Package vs2015-unone
-* BTW: Nuget must be installed manualy in Visual Studio 2010.
+* BTW: Nuget addons must be installed manualy in Visual Studio 2010.

 Use libs or dlls
 * Include headers and libs/dlls, then build it.